transiteration/v-world-rice-paddies/README.md

 `python3 response.py`

-P.S edit the script to provide the correct SAFE folder name
+P.S edit the script to provide the correct SAFE folder name.

 Finally, run `masks.py` to mask the tiles using the coordinates from the JSON files.